vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader2-getmethodbyversionpreremap-method.md

 #### <a name="parameters"></a>Parâmetros
  `token`
- [in] O token de metadados de método.
+ [in] O token de metadados do método.

  `version`
  [in] A versão do método.